Coelacanth: Evolution and taxonomy

 Coelacanths are members of the class Actinistia, with many researchers considering the term "coelacanth" to cover all members of Actinistia.
 The order Coelacanthiformes has been used for a subgroup of actinistians, containing the modern coelacanths, as well as other extinct closely related actinistians spanning from the Permian onwards.
-According to the fossil record, the divergence of coelacanths, lungfish, and tetrapods is thought to have occurred during the Silurian.
+Based on the fossil record, the divergence of coelacanths, lungfish, and tetrapods is thought to have occurred during the Silurian.
 Over 100 fossil species of coelacanth have been described.
 The oldest identified coelacanth fossils are around 420–410 million years old, dating to the Pragian stage of the early Devonian.
 These include Eoactinistia from Australia, known only from a fragmentary jaw, as well as Euporosteus yunnanensis from China, known from a partial skull that indicates it to be the earliest anatomically modern coelacanth.
 Some authors have also suggested that the slightly older onychodont Styloichthys may also be an early coelacanth.

 Coelacanths were never a diverse group in comparison to other groups of fish, and reached a peak diversity during the Early Triassic (252–247 million years ago), coinciding with a burst of diversification between the Late Permian and Middle Triassic.
 Most Mesozoic coelacanths belong to the suborder Latimerioidei, which contains two major subdivisions, the marine Latimeriidae, which contains modern coelacanths, as well as the extinct Mawsoniidae, which were native to brackish, freshwater as well as marine environments.

 Paleozoic coelacanths are generally small (~30–40 cm in length), while Mesozoic forms were larger.
 Several specimens belonging to the Jurassic and Cretaceous mawsoniid coelacanth genera Trachymetopon and Mawsonia likely reached or exceeded 5 m in length, making them amongst the largest known fishes of the Mesozoic, and amongst the largest bony fishes of all time.

 The most recent fossil latimeriid is Megalocoelacanthus dobiei, whose disarticulated remains are found in late Santonian to middle Campanian, and possibly earliest Maastrichtian-aged marine strata of the Eastern and Central United States, the most recent mawsoniids are Axelrodichthys megadromos from early Campanian to early Maastrichtian freshwater continental deposits of France, as well as an indeterminate marine mawsoniid from Morocco, dating to the late Maastrichtian A small bone fragment from the European Paleocene has been considered the only plausible post-Cretaceous record, but this identification is based on comparative bone histology methods of doubtful reliability.

 Living coelacanths have been considered "living fossils" based on their supposedly conservative morphology relative to fossil species; however, recent studies have expressed the view that coelacanth morphologic conservatism is a belief not based on data.
 Fossils suggest that coelacanths were most morphologically diverse during the Devonian and Carboniferous, while Mesozoic species are generally morphologically similar to each other.

 Cladogram showing the relationships of coelacanth genera after Torino, Soto and Perea, 2021.